 We have spoken with enough financial advisors and estate planning attorneys to know that in some cases, purchasing a whole life insurance policy can be a good idea for those with large estates that could potentially face significant tax repercussions when the proposed insured dies.

 For example, using whole life insurance for leverage in estate planning is a great way to maximize your estate.
-You can even name your acting trustee of your Family Trust as the beneficiary so that the terms of yuor trust determine distribution and your kids don’t get all the proceeds at once.
 And for those whose net worth is above the current federal estate tax exemption level of $5.45 million ($10.9 million combined), funding an irrevocable life insurance trust makes a ton of sense, and can save a ton of cents, too!